AirDroid Business

 Part 1: What is AirDrop and Why is My Mac Declining AirDrop?

-With this service, you can send documents, photos, videos, contact details, and other files between iPhone/iPad and Mac.
+This service lets you send documents, photos, videos, contact details, and other files between iPhone/iPad and Mac.
 All the latest iOS devices come with this feature pre-installed.

 But despite its brilliance, AirDrop often shows issues during file transfer.
-Some of the common reasons of why AirDrop declined include, but not limited to:
+Some of the common reasons why AirDrop declined include, but are not limited to:

 1Minimum AirDrop Requirements

 AirDrop won't work if your iOS devices are not compatible with AirDrop.
-Make sure your iPhone or iPad is running on iOS 7 or later while the Mac device has 2012 and later versions of macOS.
+Ensure your iPhone or iPad runs on iOS 7 or later while the Mac device has 2012 and later versions of macOS.

 2Wi-Fi and Bluetooth are Not Enabled